-In a case that began all too routinely and ended by ushering in a new era of death penalty politics in Allegheny County, Cleveland Thompson killed bartender Wallace Russell during a robbery of the Barbary Coast Club on Townsend St. in the Hill District on the night of September 13, 1949.
+In a case that began all too routinely and ended by ushering in a new era of death penalty politics in Allegheny County, Cleveland Thompson killed bartender Wallace Junior Russell, 56, during a robbery of the Barbary Coast Club on Townsend St. in the Hill District on the night of September 13, 1949.

 What followed was the longest, most contentious, and last Allegheny County case to end with an execution, nearly a decade later.